print structure of ae data

 Pareto chart of harm severity: E-I, where E-F = temporary harm, G-H = permanent harm, and I = fatal harm.

-The paretochart() function takes a character or factor vector, but often data have already been aggregated into tabular format:
+The paretochart() function expects a character or factor vector as input.
+However, data are often already aggregated into tabular form:

 ae.tbl